ISOI Brightening Serum

 Due to its antioxidant properties, seabuckthorn fruit may help reduce the signs of aging.
 Antioxidants help fight unstable free-radical molecules, or molecules that may damage your skin cells.

-Learn more about Hippophae Rhamnoides Fruit ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Hippophae Rhamnoides Fruit ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.